 ● Batch 10x10 Generic Box Procedure

-The operation combines material as found in the host vessel at the end of the previous operation (if any) and the material of the designated pull in stream.
-The results of the operation are left as the equipment contents at the end of the charge operation.
+The Pull-In operation combines the material present in the host vessel at the end of the previous operation (if any) with the material from a designated pull-in stream.
+The resulting mixture remains in the equipment as the final contents after the operation.

-a) Amount is set in the input stream (as in Charge / Transfer In Operations)
+a) Amount is set in the input stream (like in Charge / Transfer In Operations)

 For case (d), the following specification options are available: